 Editors of JTGG are required to declare any interests that may impact their editorial practices and to exclude themselves if the conflicts of interest would have a significant effect on the editorial processing.

-Manuscripts submitted to JTGG must be original, and should not be published or under consideration for any other journals.
+Manuscripts submitted to JTGG must be original and should not be published or under consideration for any other journals.
 Authors are required to declare it clearly in the cover letter in any case where there is the potential for overlap or duplication.
 Any overlapping publications should be cited.
-JTGG is a member of Crossref and uses iThenticate to detect possible plagiarism.
-Any suspected cases of covert duplicate manuscript submission will be handled as outlined in the COPE Guidelines and the editor may contact the authors' institution if any misconduct exists.
+JTGG uses iThenticate to detect possible plagiarism.
+Any suspected cases of covert duplicate manuscript submission will be handled as outlined in the COPE Guidelines, and the Editor may contact the authors' institution if any misconduct exists.

 In addition, there are certain cases where secondary publication is justifiable and acceptable.
 Please refer to the ICMJE's Overlapping Publications Policy, which we endorse, for more information.

 Authors should ensure that where material is taken from other sources (including their own published writing), the source is clearly cited and that where appropriate permission is obtained.